 (B) The KPI program is designed to promote a permanent commitment by a kinship caregiver(s) through becoming guardians and custodians over minor children who would otherwise be unsafe or at risk of harm if they remained in their own homes.
 KPI provides time-limited incentive payments to families caring for their kin.

-(C) In order for a kinship caregiver(s) to be eligible for KPI, all of the following criteria must be met:
+(D) The PCSA shall determine the kinship caregiver(s) eligible for KPI when all of the following criteria are met:

 (1) On July 1, 2005 or thereafter, a court issued an order granting legal custody or guardianship to the kinship caregiver(s).
-Any temporary court orders do not apply.
+A temporary court order is not sufficient to meet this requirement.

 (3) The kinship caregiver(s) is a resident of the state of Ohio.

-(5) The gross income of the kinship caregiver's family, with the minor child, does not exceed three hundred per cent of the federal poverty guidelines.
+(4) The gross income of the kinship caregiver's family does not exceed three hundred per cent of the federal poverty guidelines.

 (1) Upon request of the kinship caregivers(s), providing the kinship caregiver(s) with the JFS 01501 "Application for Kinship Permanency Incentive" (rev. 7/2007).